A1Liu/ted/README.md

 - Vim-style compile-time feature flags

 ## Cute but nope
-- View just outputs glyph information, graphics backend translates glyph info into rendering to user
 - Customization?
-- Syntax highlighting; probably just make something super duper simple
 - Client-server architecture so that we can have nice things
 - Cross platform stuffs
 - Custom display for zip files
 - Custom display for raw binary, maybe using color for byte value in addition to hex representation?
 - Error logging system
-- Optional Lisp interpreter for syntax highlighting?
+- Tiny lisp interpreter for syntax highlighting?
 Probably requires error logging
 - C and Python APIs for scripting